In Depth Baby Product Reviews Led by a Pediatrician

 Finding a great kids' fishing pole is more complex than you might think.
 We researched over 20 popular options before buying the top 7 for hands-on, side-by-side testing.
 We purchased every rod in this review and used them in multiple lakes with real kids to see which poles were the easiest to assemble and use.
 With a wide disparity in quality and useability, there is much to be learned from our insider experience.
 Read on to find out which poles are the best and which options left kid testers crying.

-If your little one is looking for outdoor adventures for kids, we've also tested the best kids' sprinklers, our favorite kids' pedal bikes, top-ranked kids' walkie talkies, and more.
+If your little one is looking for outdoor adventures for kids, we've also tested kids' sprinklers, our favorite kids' pedal bikes, top-ranked kids' walkie talkies, and more.

 Editor's Note: We updated our fishing pole review on May 29, 2024, with an eye for product availability and updates to pricing.